-Inspiring advances in the science and practice of sustainable forestry
+Inspiring Advances in the Science and Practice of Forestry

-Now in our 21st year, Silviculture Research International is dedicated to advancing the science and practice of silviculture, especially its application to sustainable management and conservation in northern forest regions.
+Now in our 22nd year, Silviculture Research International is dedicated to advancing the science and practice of silviculture, especially its application to sustainable forest management and conservation in temperate and boreal regions.
 Please follow the links for further information:

 - Practice – practice information and contact details – link here

-- Project – projects, knowledge transfer, articles, presentations – link here
+- Project – projects, knowledge transfer, articles, presentations, images – link here

 - Resources – links to information about forestry and forest conservation – link here

 - Latest News – overview of forthcoming and recent activity – link here

 Silviculture Research International is currently delivering projects in Ireland, the United Kingdom, the European Union and Canada.